RoonMoonlight/EnhancedMod/README.md

 * 44.0 has been released for both ETS2/ATS: Enhanced!

 # Enhanced Mod Series
-Enhanced Mod Series is a collection of modpacks developed by Mystic Moonlight.
-Initially this project started as Team Fortress 2: Enhanced on June 16th, 2021.
-Following that, we've continuously added improvements and expansions, and now we've consolidated it down to one massive project.
-Currently, it is actively maintained by passionate mod lover [Roon](https://twitter.com/Roon_Moonlight) and several other project contributors.
+Enhanced Mod Series is a collection of modpacks developed by Mystic Moonlight and community contributors.
+Initially this project started on June 16th, 2021 as a single modpack.
+Following that, we've continuously added improvements and expansions for more game support, and now we've consolidated it down to one massive project.

-Our modpack series aims to be vanilla-friendly and simplistic yet nuanced: Which does not include any assets from other franchises, if possible; keeping the original atmosphere of the game; and removing unnecessary features.

 This repository is a compilation of modpacks we've made, so you can find them easily on one page.